kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 47: July 26, 2020

+**Today's Progress**: I finished section 6.
+Learned about using callback fncs to solve async problems, Promises  and Async/ Await approaches.
+I also worked on some JS exercises about it.

+**Thoughts**: The pomodoro technique is fire and I'm using to my advantage cuz I've been working much more than before just by doing several sessions every day.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/844bdb4de14bc94ab284ec59afd931e7b680fae6)

+---

 ### Day 46: July 25, 2020

 **Today's Progress**: I finished section 4 and section 5.
 Learning about middlewares and how to create them and how to use them, refactoring routes, template engines, debugging tools for Node.
 I finished the section 7 exercises on FP.